EwanRoycroft/lastfm-track-info-php/README.md

-# Last.fm Artwork Finder
+# Last.fm Track Information
-Fetch artwork based on a track, album and/or artist.
+Fetch information and artwork for a track, album and/or artist.